What Does Dating Violence Look Like?

 - Try not to be dependent on your partner for a ride.

-- Always keep extra change or a phone card with you in case you need to make a phone call.
+- Always keep cell phone, phone card, or extra change with you in case you need to make a phone call.

 - TRUST YOUR INSTINCTS.
 If you feel you are in danger, call the police.
 Get help immediately.
 Do not minimize your fears.